 If you work with an accounting service, you can get accounting and financial data which can be used in decision-making.
 In particular, if you use a third-party service, you can get clean monthly books done on time without any delay.

 Prevent Fraud And Theft

-Clean financial statements and records can help you prevent theft or fraud in your company.
+Clean financial statements and records can help you prevent accounting fraud or theft in your company.
 After all, these documents can show you the cash flow within your business and keep you aware of any discrepancies or gaps.